Everything you need to know about I’m a Celebrity contestant Shaun Ryder

 When asked by ITV whether he has the skills to take on a very different jungle experience to the one in Australia, Shaun jokingly replied: “I haven’t got the skills to boil an egg let alone take on the South African jungle!”

 I’m a Celebrity...
-South Africa begins on 24 April at 9pm on ITV1 and ITVX.
+South Africa airs on weeknights at 9pm on ITV1 and ITVX.

 Join our commenting forum